ChrisSchneider/SwipeControls/README.md

 ## Swipe Slider

 EKSwipeSlider provides a slider similar to `UISlider`.
-When the overlay is displayed, the it is moved on the x-axis to the left or right depending on the value of the slider.
+When the overlay is displayed, it is moved on the x-axis to the left or right depending on the value of the slider.

 ![Example](http://i49.tinypic.com/votp49.png)
 ![Example](http://i47.tinypic.com/2gyblue.png)